w3f/General-Grants-Program/grants/speculative/ERC20bridge.md

 1. Token bridge contract

-2. the contract receives requests from the user to relay assets (tokens) to the SubstrateDAI, the corresponding amount of tokens is locked on the contract
+2. The contract receives requests from the user to relay assets (tokens) to the SubstrateDAI, the corresponding amount of tokens is locked on the contract

-3. the contract allows to limit bridge operations: minimum/maximum amount of tokens per one transaction and maximum amount of tokens per day
+3. The contract allows to limit bridge operations: minimum/maximum amount of tokens per one transaction and maximum amount of tokens per day

-4. the contract provides a permanent address for the bridge operations
+4. The contract provides a permanent address for the bridge operations

-5. the contract manages the list of bridge validators, a bridge validator can be added or removed from the list
+5. The contract manages the list of bridge validators, a bridge validator can be added or removed from the list

-6. the contract collects confirmation calls from the bridge validators, checks if enough confirmations collected and releases the tokens
+6. The contract collects confirmation calls from the bridge validators, checks if enough confirmations collected and releases the tokens

 SubstrateDAI chain: